South Nation Conservation (SNC) is committed to supporting municipalities, partners and people as the Coronavirus Pandemic unfolds.

 The following public meetings have been postponed with tentatively scheduled new dates:

-- South Nation Conservation Annual General Meeting (March 19)
+- South Nation Conservation Annual General Meeting - scheduled for Thursday September 17th, 2020

 - Drinking Water Source Protection Committee Meeting (March 20)